Welcome to the Forest Oaks Swim Team (FOST) 2021 swim season!

 Please watch your Email a few days prior to each social, for what food item to bring.
 You will be asked to bring a main dish, a salad/side, or a dessert.
 In order for there to be enough food to feed everyone, your dish MUST be able to feed 12-15 people.

-Our Cudathon will be held on Monday, May 20th.
+Our Cudathon will be held on Tuesday, May 25th.
 The Cudathon will be a fundraiser for Special Olympics of Texas.
 Swimmers will attend at their regularly scheduled practice times and try to swim as many laps of the pool as possible during their session.
-Awards will be presented at the End of Season Party on June 24th for the swimmers who swam the most laps in each age group.
-The
+Awards will be presented at the End of Season Party on June 28th for the swimmers who swam the most laps in each age group.

 End of Season Awards

 An Awards Night and End-of-Season potluck party is held at the end of each season.
 The End-of-Season party for 2021 will be held at the Forest Oaks Pool on Monday, June 28th from 6:00 p.m. until 9:30 p.m.